 Some outdoor and competitive programs include high rope courses, zip lines, ATVs, trapeze, paintball, and other organized team and individual class camp activities.
 A plethora of choices awaits for the creative-minded – from arts, cooking, film making, broadcasting, music to fashion design.

 Pali Adventures summer camp programs are great for team building.
 Cabin life is designed for bonding, and Camp Pali actively encourages it while keeping close watch with a counselor assigned to every 3-4 attendee.
 Overall, it’s a 360-degree immersion for the kids who attend.
-It's one of the few sleepaway camps near Los Angeles, CA.
+It’s one of the few sleepaway camps here.

 Get Game Sports was a concept that was transplanted from a beginning in Philadelphia in 2004.
-Coach K (Korey Kalman) decided to develop the idea of combining childcare, teaching, physical activities, to create some of the top Los Angeles summer camps.
+Coach K (Korey Kalman) decided to develop the idea of combining childcare, teaching, and physical activities.

 The sports camps facilities are located in and around the greater Los Angeles area.
 Camp locations include Hancock Park, West LA, Mid-Wilshire, and San Fernando Valley.
 Many of the camps are located at elementary schools such as Hancock Park Elementary, Third Street Elementary, Gardner, and Melrose.